tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 ## Frame Setup

-What's left to so as setup?
+What's left to do as setup?
 Well, the GPU can be doing more than one of these buffer things at once.
 When you've got several images all going on it's called having frames "in flight".
 At the start of each frame of work, we have to pick the right fences and semaphores and all that for the current frame that we're